Noffica/development-mastery/think-like-senior/Week-01-01-creating-new-rails-project.md

 ### Costs and training
 Due to the now decades-long prevalence of (SQL and) PostgreSQL, training material is abundant [[6]](#6).
 Therefore, cost of training can be considered nominal.

 Cost of acquisition of the technology is $0 as it is open-source.
+However, of course, there is a cost of hosting / renting a PostgreSQL instance.
+Due to the proliferation of PostgreSQL, there are many service providers, and therefore, the cost is reasonable compared to alternatives to PostgreSQL.

 ----